Sunday, July 02, 2017

 Matthew G. Taylor

 After the tragic events that took place in The Hive.
-Alice awakens to find that the T-Virus has escaped the underground facility and been unleashed upon Raccoon City.
-The military is sent in to try and contain the zombie epidemic.
+Alice now awakens to find that the T-Virus has escaped the underground facility and been unleashed upon Raccoon City.
+The military is quickly sent in to try and contain the zombie epidemic.
 The Umbrella Corp. also has their own sinister plans to stop the virus spreading by wiping Raccoon City off the map.
 A group of survivors must band together and escape from Raccoon City before it's too late.
 Little do they realise that they've also activated the Nemesis program which is sent into eliminate Alice.

-Resident Evil: Apocalypse is where the film series moves away from the more horror elements of the games and heads into a more action orientated setting.
+Resident Evil: Apocalypse is where the film franchise distances itself away from the more horror elements of the games and heads into a more action orientated setting.
 Apocalypse is really the catalyst for the series turning away from horror into a vastly more action sort of feel.
 A sequel was always going to be bigger and more epic as the virus is no longer contained.
 This is clear from the final scene in the first film.
 Moving out of The Hive and onto the streets of Raccoon City really does lessen all the tension.

 What Apocalypse gets right is that after the modest success of the first Resident Evil film, a lot of the movie is vastly improved on a visual effects level.
 Where Paul W.S.
 Anderson may have been restricted by budget constraints on the first film.
 This can clearly be seen in the creature effects, Apocalypse is vastly superior.
-The Lickers look much better, Nemesis looks awesome, the zombie Doberman's are also improved and we have a lot more special effects being used to enhance some of the bigger set-pieces.
+The Lickers look much better, Nemesis looks fantastic, the zombie Doberman's are also improved, and we have a lot more special effects being used to enhance some of the massive set-pieces.
 The city being wiped out by a nuclear missile is a standout moment.

 Another element of the film that is still solid is Milla Jovovich as Alice.
-Being that this franchise revolves around her character, she is still the heart of the series.
+Being that this franchise revolves around her character, she is still the heart of the film series.
 I love seeing Alice take on Nemesis.
-A big nostalgic element for me is seeing Nemesis in his full get up, blasting away at S.T.A.R.S members never got old.
+A big nostalgic element for me is seeing Nemesis in his full get up, blasting away at S.T.A.R.S members which never gets old.
 Both elements, though, feel like a double-edge-sword in the sequel.
 While they are a lot of fun and a high-point of the second entry, they also bring into question a few negatives about the sequel.

 Having one of the scariest and most unstoppable villains like Nemesis in the movie, I wanted to see him as the major threat.
-While he has a few scenes within the film where he poses a threat to Alice, he really is underused.
+While he has a few scenes within the sequel where he poses a threat to Alice, he really is underused.
 He gets limited screen time and basically turns good towards the end of the film.
 This is not what I wanted to see as a fan of the game.
 A wasted opportunity.
-Where the Silent Hill film adaptation turned Pyramid Head into a completely scary and menacing figure who tore the flesh off people, Nemesis was sadly almost comic by comparison.
+Where the Silent Hill film adaptation had turned Pyramid Head into a completely scary and menacing figure who tore the flesh off people, Nemesis was sadly almost comic by comparison.